feathersjs/feathers/website/content/api/application.md

 npm install feathers@pre --save
 ```

-`import { feathers } from 'feathers` provides the ability to initialize a new Feathers application instance.
+`import { feathers } from 'feathers'` provides the ability to initialize a new Feathers application instance.
 It works on all runtimes, React Native and the browser (see the [client](./client) chapter for more information).
 Each instance allows for registration and retrieval of [services](./services), [hooks](./hooks), plugin configuration, and getting and setting configuration options.
 An initialized Feathers application is referred to as the **app object**.

 ```ts
 import { feathers } from 'feathers'